pufferpanel/documentation/source/installing.rst

 Installing
 ----------

-For easiest installation, if you have one of the listed supported distributions, you can simply install our package and get going!
+For easiest installation, if you have one of the listed supported distributions, you can simply install our package and get going!.

 .. tab:: Ubuntu/Debian

    .. code-block:: bash

-      curl -s https://packagecloud.io/install/repositories/pufferpanel/pufferpanel/script.deb.sh | sudo bash
+      echo "deb https://packagecloud.io/pufferpanel/pufferpanel/any/ any main" > sudo tee /etc/apt/sources.list.d/pufferpanel.list
+      sudo apt update
       sudo apt-get install pufferpanel
       sudo systemctl enable pufferpanel